tdda/tdda/doc/source/tdda.serial.md

     - `MM/DD/YYYY HH:MM:SS`
     - `MM.DD.YY HH:MM:SSAM`

-The string will always be standarized to upper case on write, but is case insensitive on read, for `.serial` files.
-(For `CSVW` files, mixed case is used, followings CSVW's conventions).
+The string will always be standardized to upper case on write, but is case insensitive on read, for `.serial` files.
+(For `CSVW` files, mixed case is used, following CSVW's conventions).

-3. Any **unambigous** date or datetime in the specified format can be used as a specifier.
-By unambigous, we mean:
+3. Any **unambiguous** date or datetime in the specified format can be used as a specifier.
+By unambiguous, we mean:
     - The day is at least 13
     - The year is either four digits or 60 or greater or 00 So